glennoph/gospringboot-rest-service/README.md

 create hello world rest service with spring

-# Restful Web Service projec
+# Restful Web Service project

 ## Restful web service definition
 > Representational state transfer (REST) is a software architectural style that defines a set of constraints to be used for creating Web services. ...
 In a RESTful Web service, requests made to a resource's URI will elicit a response with a payload formatted in HTML, XML, JSON, or some other format. (from wikipedia)